dsantosaxway/axway-open-docs/content/en/docs/central/connect-api-manager/gateway-administation.md

 #QUEUE_MEM_FLUSH_TIMEOUT=1s
 ```

-#### Customizing Traceability agent log variables
+#### Customizing Traceability agent logging variables

 The log section defines how the agent manages its logs.
-This section is similar to the one define for the [discovery agent](/docs/)
+This section is similar to the one define for the [discovery agent](/docs/central/connect-api-manager/gateway-administation/#customizing-discovery-agent-logging-variables)

 Once all data is gathered, this section should look like this for standard output logging: